 “Don’t Stop Believin’” is a song by American rock band Journey.
-Released in October 1981 it was the 2nd single from the studio album, Escape (1981), through Columbia Records.
-“Don’t Stop Believin'” shares writing credits between the band’s vocalist Steve Perry, guitarist Neal Schon, and keyboardist Jonathan Cain.
+Released in October 1981 it was the 2nd single from the studio album, Escape (1981).
+“Don’t Stop Believin'” was written by the band’s vocalist Steve Perry, guitarist Neal Schon, and keyboardist Jonathan Cain.
 A mid-tempo rock anthem, “Don’t Stop Believin'” is memorable for its distinctive opening keyboard riff.

 To prepare for writing its next effort, Journey rented a warehouse in Oakland, California, where they worked daily to complete arrangements and develop new ideas.
-Jonathan Cain, the band’s newest member, developed the song’s title and hook; it stemmed from something his father frequently told him when he was a struggling musician living on Los Angeles‘ Sunset Boulevard.
+Jonathan Cain, joining from the Babys and therefore the band’s newest member, developed the song’s title and hook; it came from something his father often told him when he was struggling as a musician living on Los Angeles’ Sunset Boulevard.
 Cain was unsuccessful and ready to give up, and each time he would call home in despair, his father would tell him, “Don’t stop believing or you’re done, dude.”
+One time in particular, In a down moment, he was going to give up and return to Chicago, but his father, during a phone call, offered financial help as he needed it and told him to keep on going, don’t give up that his break was around the corner.

 The thought was of a story of two people leaving behind past lives in their hometown and boarding a midnight train to anywhere else.
 Perry liked the concept that the characters be a girl from a small town and a boy raised in the city.
 “We felt that every young person has a dream and sometimes where you grow up isn’t where you’re destined to be,” Cain said.
 The song was built backwards, as the title hook were the only lyrics the band had developed initially.

-The band recorded the song at Fantasy Studios in Berkeley, California.
-Altogether, the song and its corresponding album came together under its budget and in about two months.
+The band recorded the power ballad at Fantasy Studios in Berkeley, California.
+Altogether, the song and its corresponding album came together under its budget and in about 2 months.
 Cain was grateful that Perry gave his ideas equal weight given his status as a new member of the band.

 Mike DeGagne of AllMusic has described “Don’t Stop Believin'” as a “perfect rock song” and an “anthem”, featuring “one of the best opening keyboard riffs in rock.”
-It was ranked #133 on Rolling Stone‘s 500 Greatest Songs of All Time.
-It is the best-selling digital track from the 20th century, with over seven million copies sold in the United States.
+It was ranked #133 on Rolling Stone’s 500 Greatest Songs of All Time.
+It is the best-selling digital track from the 20th century, with over 7,000,000 copies sold in the US.

 The song has for years been commonly played at Detroit Red Wings home games.
 During the last minutes of playoff victories, the volume is lowered during the “born and raised in south Detroit” line, which is instead sung by home fans.
 It is also used at other Detroit sporting events.